Coding for Beginners: A Step-by-Step Guide for Kids, Parents, and Educators

 If you would like to teach students, we highly recommend that you take the same course that they are taking and stay a week or two ahead of where they are.
 This way, you will experience the challenges that they do, and be able to predict where they might have difficulty.

-We hope that you enjoyed this article Coding for Beginner – A Step-by-Step Guide for Kids, Parents, and Educators.
+We hope that you enjoyed this article Coding for Beginners – A Step-by-Step Guide for Kids, Parents, and Educators.

 If you think we missed anything please leave us a comment below.
 We love hearing from you.